Books That Grew Us in 2020

 At PHOS, we are dedicated to giving back.
-Our desire is to have an impact that expands beyond our local area.
+We desire to have an impact that expands beyond our local area.
 As part of our global mission, we sponsor five children through Compassion International in an effort to rescue them from poverty.
-These children inspire us, they drive us to do more.
+These children inspire us, and they drive us to do more.

 With the exception of 1989, 2008, and 2009, giving has increased every single year since 1977.
 Those numbers don’t even track the number of hours given to volunteer work – donating time and energy.

 Corporate Responsibility, also known as Corporate Social Responsibility (CSR), is the idea that a corporation should respond to the effect of their impact on the environment and economy through socially conscious initiatives and giving.